-The paper mache apple sculpture uses simple paper and paper paste techniques to create a fun sculptural effect.
+The papier-mache apple sculpture uses simple paper and paper paste techniques to create a fun sculptural effect.
 This centuries-old art form that originated in Asia, and spans many cultures, can be easily modified to fit your child’s needs and developmental level.
-A store bought paper mache paste product may be used, or your child (with your assistance) may want to research one of the many homemade paper mache paste recipes available in books or the Internet.
+A store bought papier-mache paste product may be used, or your child (with your assistance) may want to research one of the many homemade papier-mache paste recipes available in books or the Internet.

 What You Need: